noahyonack/CS262_Final_Project/README.md

 ## To begin using:

 Clone and `cd` into the repository.
 Simply run `sudo python setup.py install` to install the package.
-Running this command will install all the necessary external dependencies. **Note that parallelogram currently only supports the Windows platform.**
+Running this command will install all the necessary external dependencies. **Note that Parallelogram currently only supports the Windows platform.**

 To use this library, execute:

 `python parallelogram_server.py`

-Then, in another window, navigate to the root directory and execute your program, via:
+Then, in another window, navigate to your program, via:

-`python filename.py`
+`python YOUR_PROGRAM.py`

-All `filename.py` needs to do is import Parallelogram and call one of the three exposed methods, like so:
+All `YOUR_PROGRAM.py` needs to do is import Parallelogram and call one of the three exposed methods, like so:

 ```python
 from parallelogram import parallelogram